fchoi1/fchoi1/README.md

 ### My name is Fabio,

 I am a web developer, and engineer graduate from University of Waterloo.
 I've always had a passionate for programming and working with new technologies.
-If you are reading this, I am currently seeking new exciting opportunities.

 - 🔭 I’m currently working on a full stack application called [Taskaroo](https://github.com/fchoi1/Taskaroo)
 (Typscript, NextJs, React, Express, SQL, NodeJS, hosted on Heroku)